segmentio/segment-docs/src/guides/how-to-guides/dynamic-coupon-program.md

 ---
-title: How do I set up a dynamic coupon program to reward loyal customers?
+title: Setting Up a Dynamic Coupon Program to Reward Loyal Customers
 ---

 One component of building a successful and engaging e-commerce brand is rewarding your most loyal customers.
 With Segment Warehouses and SQL, you can retrieve a table of your most valuable customers, then reward them.